 I find this method of drying to be much less tedious and more enjoyable, and I still get the results I want.
 Win-win!

-Use a pick comb to fluff out your hair from the roots.
+Use a pik comb to fluff (get on Amazon here) out your hair from the roots.
 This is super easy and takes on a few minutes.

 Break the Gel Cast